 The College has processes which operated throughout the financial year to identify, evaluate and manage the principal risks and uncertainties faced by the College and its subsidiaries in undertaking their activities.
 When it is not able to assess risks using internal resources, the College takes advice from experts external to the College with specialist knowledge.
 Policies, procedures, and the risk register are reviewed by the Estates and Finance Committee, with input from other relevant College committees.
-In addition, the Domestic Bursar and domestic heads of sections meet regularly to review health and safety and personnel matters.
+In addition, the Domestic Bursar and domestic heads of sections meet regularly to review health and safety and personnel matters, and in term the Bursar chairs a regular meeting of the most senior staff of the College.
 The College has instituted a continuous programme of monitoring and improvement in health and safety matters, with advice regularly provided by suitably qualified personnel.
 Training courses and other forms of career development are available, when requested, to members of staff to enhance their skills in risk-related areas.

 The Governing Body, which has ultimate responsibility for managing any risks faced by the College, has reviewed the processes in place for managing risk and the principal identified risks to which the College and its subsidiaries are exposed, and has concluded that adequate systems are in place to manage these risks.
 In particular, the Governing Body has identified and reviewed a register of risks in the following areas: governance, finances, academic matters, and operations.
-Specific risks considered include: governance processes (including a review of the College's Bylaws), government policy and regulation (including new legislation on freedom of expression), the financial health of the College (including the future of the USS pension scheme), personnel matters (including the challenges posed by staff shortages), the condition of College buildings, health and safety, and business continuity.
+Specific risks considered in the past twelve months include: governance processes, government policy and regulation (including new legislation on freedom of expression), the financial health of the College (particularly in light of resurgent inflation), the condition of College buildings (particularly with respect to energy efficiency), health and safety, and business continuity (including the possibility of winter power cuts).

-In 2021-22 the Governing Body continued to pay particular attention to various risks in the valuation of the USS pension scheme.
-At the date of this report the 2020 valuation has concluded (showing a deficit of £14.1 billion on a technical provisions basis) and has led to significantly deleterious benefit reform.
-Meanwhile the monitoring position of the scheme has improved very materially (showing a surplus of £1.8 billion as of the end of June 2022).
-The College awaits further developments with interest and takes the view that its scepticism of the wisdom of the timing and methodology of the 2020 valuation was justified.
+In 2022-23 the Governing Body continued to pay particular attention to various risks in the valuation of the USS pension scheme.
+At the date of this report the 2023 valuation, which is in progress, tends to suggest that the scheme may be significantly in surplus on a technical provisions basis.
+There is a strong likelihood that contribution rates for employers and members will decrease materially, and benefit reform is also likely to follow.
+The College awaits further developments with interest and continues to take the view that its scepticism of the wisdom of the timing and methodology of the 2020 valuation was justified.

-The College continued to keep in mind the residual risks posed by the retreating coronavirus pandemic, but operationally these tended to be managed as part of the wider and more customary approach to seasonal respiratory viruses.
-In economic terms, attention turned away from the pandemic and began to focus instead on the deteriorating global financial climate.
-The Bursar provided several briefings to the Governing Body on the implications of resurgent inflation in general and high energy costs in particular.
-Despite the challenges, the College's budgeting process was successfully concluded and the Estates and Finance Committee once again surveyed a long-term forecast outlining the College's financial sustainability, which was judged to be satisfactory (albeit with particularly clear downside risks).
+The College continued to keep in mind the residual risks highlighted by the coronavirus pandemic, but operationally these were well managed as part of the wider and more customary approach to seasonal respiratory viruses.
+In economic terms, attention continued to focus on the deteriorating global financial climate.
+The Bursar provided several briefings to the Governing Body on the implications of resurgent inflation in general.
+As the year passed, worries about energy costs largely gave way to concerns about salary inflation and, in particular, the impact of the cost-of-living crisis on low-paid employees.
+The College brought forward the date of its traditional implementation of the annual increase in the Oxford Living Wage, and staff on the salaries linked to the national higher education pay spine received accelerated annual increases in pay.
+Despite the challenges, the College's budgeting process was successfully concluded and the Estates and Finance Committee once again surveyed a long-term forecast outlining the College's financial sustainability, which was judged to be satisfactory.